Central Bank of the Bahamas looking to launch Sand Dollar CBDC

 In what could end up being a world first, the Central Bank of the Bahamas appears set to move ahead with the nationwide launch of its central bank digital currency (CBDC), the “Sand dollar” in October 2020.

 After announcing its technology partners in March 2019, then piloting the Sand Dollar and accompanying digital wallets on the islands of Exuma and Abaco in December last year, this CBDC rollout has been in the pipeline for a while.
-On release, the central bank will reportedly release approximately USD$48,000 worth of the Sand Dollar into circulation, valued at 1-1 with the regular Bohemian dollar (BSD), which in turn is pegged to the U.S dollar.
-This offshoot of the Bohemian dollar will be accessible via a mobile-based wallet app due to be released simultaneously.
+On release, the central bank will reportedly release approximately USD$48,000 worth of the Sand Dollar into circulation, valued at 1-1 with the regular Bahamian dollar (BSD), which in turn is pegged to the U.S dollar.
+This offshoot of the Bahamian dollar will be accessible via a mobile-based wallet app due to be released simultaneously.

-The Bohemian government is quick to dismiss views that it’s opening up a crypto wild west in the archipelago nation of roughly 400,000 people.
+The Bahamian government is quick to dismiss views that it’s opening up a crypto wild west in the archipelago nation of roughly 400,000 people.
 As demand increases, the central bank insists it will only “mint” more Sand Dollars when physical BSD is removed from circulation, preventing any kind of monetary inflation.
 In comments to local media, central bank governor John Rolle reportedly said:

 We are doing the work behind the scenes to complete the integration of the infrastructure with the rest of the banking system, in terms of connectivity with deposit accounts, and there is also focus on addressing the assessment of the security of the infrastructure in terms of the resilience of the infrastructure against cyber attacks and other mishaps...
 Once that work is concluded we will have most of the assurances we need to make the currency available to the wider public.